-- 1 The co-ordination scripts provide you with examples of the standard of each band.
-The marks awarded for these scripts will have been agreed by the SSU Team and will be explained at the TL and Standardisation Meeting - 2 The specific task-related notes on each question will help you to understand how the band descriptors may be applied.
+- The co-ordination scripts provide you with examples of the standard of each band.
+The marks awarded for these scripts will have been agreed by the Team Leaders and will be discussed fully at the Examiners' Co-ordination Meeting. - The specific task-related notes on each question will help you to understand how the band descriptors may be applied.
 However, these comments do not constitute the mark scheme.
 They are some thoughts on what was in the setter's mind when the question was formulated.
 It is hoped that candidates will respond to questions in a variety of ways and will give original and at times unexpected interpretations of texts.
-Rigid demands for 'what must be a good answer' would lead to a distorted assessment. - 3 Candidates' answers must be relevant to the question.
+Rigid demands for 'what must be a good answer' would lead to a distorted assessment. - Candidates' answers must be relevant to the question.
 Beware of prepared answers that do not show the candidate's thought and which have not been adapted to the thrust of the question.
 Beware also of answers where candidates attempt to reproduce interpretations and concepts that they have been taught but have only partially understood. - 4 Candidates' answers should demonstrate knowledge and understanding of the texts.
 This knowledge will be shown in the range and detail of their references to the text.
 Re-telling sections of the text without commentary is of little or no value.